How do I upgrade my MySQL 5.7 database to MySQL 8?

 5. Import the previously exported database into the newly created MySQL 8 database.

-• For customers in the control panel, the correct address is mysql80.local:3307.
+For customers in the Control Panel, the correct address is mysql80.local:3307.

-7. Test whether the website functions correctly with the new MySQL 8 database.
+7. Test whether the website works correctly with the new MySQL 8 database.
 This depends on the themes and plugins used.
-If issues arise, you can always revert to the old database by undoing the changes in the "wp-config.php" file.
+If problems occur, you can always revert the changes in the "wp-config.php" file to return to the old database.